uk-gov-mirror/alphagov.mapit/README.md

 ## Technical documentation

+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
+Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

+**Use GOV.UK Docker to run any commands that follow.**

 ### Running the application

 Run `make mapit` in the `govuk-docker` repo - this will build the image and install all the dependencies.